Leviathan3DPrinting/POMSTRUDER/README.md

 # POMSTRUDER
 A threadless rolling extruder.
-All credits for inspiration go to David Leitner [Video](https://www.youtube.com/watch?v=0x0QdLChE84&t=1s).
+Credits for inspiration go to David Leitner [Video](https://www.youtube.com/watch?v=0x0QdLChE84&t=1s) but the CAD is all mine.
 Designed to use the same motor FlyCat 2805/140KV.

+## Equation

+For those who don't spend their days calculating the aerodynamics of a cow. []

+PI x RodDiameter/Tan(90 - Angle) = Travel distance for one rev.

+3.14 X 1.75/Tan(90 - 10) = .9694... mm/rev

 ### Needed